jcroh0508/Backdororing_Bias/README.md

 # Backdooring Bias into Text-to-Image Models
 ![alt text](images/overall.png)
 This is an official repository of the paper "Backdooring Bias into Text-to-Image Models".
-We introduce a method of backdooring bias into text-to-image model where the adversary can add arbitrary bias through a backdoor attack that would affect even benign users generating images.
-Our attack remains stealthy stealthy as it preserves semantic information given in the text prompt, as well as it remains undetectable since we utilize composite triggers.
+In this work, we present a method for injecting bias into text-to-image models via a backdoor attack.
+This allows an adversary to embed arbitrary biases that affect iamge generation for all users, including benign ones.
+Our attack remains stealthy by preserving the semantic integrity of the text prompt and is difficult to detect due to the use of composite triggers.

 ### 1. Create Poisoning Dataset
 We first genrete the poisoned dataset for fine-tuning the pre-trained Stable Diffusion.
 You may change the corresponding `categories` for fine-tuning.